This Week In Virtual Colorado Concerts

 Platform: Facebook, watch here.

-The Lowdown: The Rocky Mountain Virtual Music Festival is back for its seventh rendition all day long this Friday.
+The Lowdown: The Rocky Mountain Virtual Music Festival is back for its eighth rendition all day long this Friday.
 ARISE Music Festival is presenting this virtual gathering to support Colorado musicians as what will hopefully be a temporary substitute for in-person music festivals.
 You have the chance to join the cause and support these musicians directly by attending and sending a virtual tip.
-This week’s line up includes Grace Kuch, Roni Zagoria (Zagriculture), Union Gray, Float Like A Buffalo and more.
+The weekly line-up has not been announced yet, but we’ll keep you updated as we know more.

 303 Magazine’s Private Party